Going green

 How to switch

 Switching to a green energy supplier is a straightforward process.
 Once you’ve chosen a new supplier and tariff, you’ll need to provide them with some basic information from your current energy bill, including your postcode, the name of your current supplier and tariff, your unit rate in kilowatt hours (kWh), and your annual energy usage.
 Your new supplier will then handle the switch for you and let you know when it will happen — the whole process should take no more than five working days.
+However, please bear in mind that switching processes can vary by provider so it’s worth contacting your chosen provider directly for their specific requirements.

 You don’t need to contact your old supplier, as the new one takes care of everything.
 If you change your mind, new domestic contracts can be cancelled within 14 days.
 It’s also worth knowing that you can still switch even if you owe money to your current supplier, provided the debt is less than 28 days old.